Surrey Scorchers: 2009–10 season

 By now the team was struggling with injury.
 Daniel Sandell had been sidelined for most of the season with a knee injury.
 The victory against the Riders marked his comeback and was a personal triumph as he came off the bench to turn the game around with some deadly three-point shooting.
 However, other team members, including Aaron Drakeford and Kenny Langhorne, were carrying injuries and being asked to play big minutes due to a short bench.
 Worse still, Heat Captain Mike Martin injured his knee and was eventually forced to shut down for the season, making just three appearances after January.
 In his absence, Julius Joseph stepped up his game and carried the team on several occasions, going on to be the team's top scorer for the season with 17.6 points per game.
 Player-coach Chad McKnight also stepped up his game, hitting 30 points or more in three consecutive games, including a career-high 39 points.

 The Heat won against London Capital on 10 January, meaning that they had got 2010 off to a good start with a three-game winning streak.
 However, they won just twice more in 18 games as they plummeted down the table to finish a lowly 11th, the first time in club history that they had failed to qualify for the play-offs.

-On 14 December it had been officially announced that the 2009–10 season would be Heat's last at the Spectrum, with the franchise moving to the brand-new Surrey Sports Park for the 2010-11 season.
+On 14 December it had been officially announced that the 2009–10 season would be Heat's last at the Spectrum, with the franchise moving to the brand-new Surrey Sports Park for the 2010–11 season.
 On court it was all change too as the club announced that Chad McKnight would not return as player-coach, Creon Raftopoulous stepping in as head coach for the new 2010–11 season.

+Dissolvement and 89ers era

+On 14 June 2024 British Basketball, the national governing body for basketball in the UK, terminated the British Basketball League (BBL)'s licence, meaning that the UK men's professional league would no longer be run by the current operating company behind the BBL.
+The decision created uncertainty for the Scorchers, which eventually led to an announcement on 31 July 2024, in which the Scorchers organisation announced it would dissolve.
+Economic headwinds in the UK's higher education system, as well as no stability of a league, commercial structure and income streams, led to the final decision.

+In August 2024, former national team player and Scorchers general manager Dan Clark announced he launched another Guildford-based franchise, the Surrey 89ers.
+The 89ers will have the same staff, players and front office members, while only changing the ownership structure, effectively making it a phoenix club.
+The team is named the "Niners", referring to 1889, the year in which the modern county of Surrey was established.